Verssae/NeuroJIT/README.md

 ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-### RQ1: Do HCC metrics correlate with defect-inducing risk?
+### RQ1: Does the understandability of commits have predictive power for defect-inducing commits?

 ```bash
 $ python scripts/pre_analysis.py plot-corr